Nicholas Ray: Personal life

 He was deeply saddened by Sal Mineo's passing and attended his funeral in February 1976.
 They reconnected when Sal and his long-term partner Courtney Burr was invited to Ray's house in 1971.
-And, shortly after, he returned to New York City, where he was offered the opportunity to direct a film starring Marilyn Chambers and Rip Torn, which Ray titled City Blues, but financing fell through by July 1976, and the project never materialised.
+And, shortly after, he returned to New York City, where he was offered the opportunity to direct a film starring Marilyn Chambers and Rip Torn, which Ray titled City Blues, but financing fell through by July 1976, and the project never materialized.
 He continued to drink and abuse drugs heavily, and found himself in and out of hospital, with a variety of maladies and injuries due to impairment.
 Finally, Susan left him, and, on professional advice, gave him the ultimatum that she would not return unless he checked in to the Smithers Alcoholism and Rehabilitation Center, and was sober for one month.
 Shortly after, he had himself admitted.
 He remained for ninety days, and was discharged early in November 1976.
 He started attending Alcoholics Anonymous meetings, and he and Susan moved into a Soho loft, at 167 Spring Street.

-In early 1977, Ray started to realize some new opportunities.
-In March, Wim Wenders cast him in a small but notable role, alongside Dennis Hopper, in The American Friend (1977).
-At the same time, with the support of old friends Elia Kazan and John Houseman, he started to present workshops on acting and directing at the Lee Strasberg Theatre Institute, and then at New York University.
+In March 1977, Wim Wenders cast him in a small but notable role, alongside Dennis Hopper, in The American Friend (1977).
+At the same time, with the support of old friends Elia Kazan and John Houseman, Ray started to present workshops on acting and directing at the Lee Strasberg Theatre Institute, and then at New York University.
 He was also approached about directing a couple of films, including The Story of Bill W., about the founder of Alcoholics Anonymous.
 In November 1977, however, he was diagnosed with lung cancer.
-Surgery showed that the tumour was too close to his aorta to be safely removed, so he received cobalt therapy.

-He had travelled to California in summer 1977, taking Betty and Nicca to dinner, and leaving his daughter a letter that caused her to "start believing that Nick understood me better than Betty ever would."
 He returned west in February 1978 to play a bit part in Miloš Forman's Hair (1979).
 Where he had looked robust in The American Friend, he now looked gaunt and drawn.
-After his scenes were shot, he visited Houseman in Malibu, and he summoned Nicca, so that he could tell his daughter that he was dying of cancer.
-They remained in contact, and though she hoped to travel to New York, it was the last time they saw each other.
+After his scenes were shot, he visited Houseman in Malibu, and he summoned Nicca, so that he could tell her that he was dying of cancer.
+They remained in contact, but, it was the last time they saw each other.